CJHMPower/smartcab-driving/README.md

 # smartcab-driving
-Train a smart to drive using reinforcement learning
+Train a smartcab to drive using reinforcement learning.
+This is one of a project of Udacity Machine learning Nanodegree.